 The human body undergoes numerous changes and developments since conception.
 The food humans eat, helps them to develop.
 If we look at this historical trail of human evolution, there are many highlights to be looked upon.
 But for now, let’s look at the life cycle of a human being to get a better understanding.

 Life Cycle of Human

-The following is the different stages of development in the human life cycle
+The following are the different stages of development in the human life cycle

 The sperm from the adult male human and the egg from the adult female human form a zygote inside the uterus of the female.
-Over time, the zygote develops and forms into an embryo.
+Over time, the zygote develops and forms an embryo.
 Initially, the embryo looks like a cluster of cells, but after eight weeks, the embryo resembles the human body and is called a foetus.
-The developing embryo is called foetus during this stage.
 During this stage, the foetus is entirely dependent on the female for breathing, eating and other kinds of resources.

 3) Toddler years:

 The term ‘to toddle’ means to walk unsteadily and the child has a clumsy walk during this period.
 This stage marks the end of early childhood.
 During this period, the child ages two to three years old.
 This stage in a child’s life is where they undergo immense cognitive, emotional and social development.

 Here, a child is of age three to six years and is crawling for mobility.
 In this stage, the child crawls and eventually learns to walk, talk, eat independently, and become more aware of their surroundings.
 The child is more social and active during this period and intrigued to learn new things.